grumpyjames/birding-almanac/features/a-200-bird-year/part-42-probable-water-pipit.md

 my step, happy in the knowledge that the hordes of more touristic visitors will still be struggling to put their wellies on.

 Now, how to take advantage?
-Well, it's November, and its cold.
+Well, it's November, and it's cold.
 This can only mean Bittern.
 My pipit mission is likely to be found in the tower hide; I shall take a leisurely path there via the Dulverton and WWF hides.
 Dulverton delivers - there's a bittern poking about in the